Assessing Resilience in Authoritative DNS Infrastructure Supporting Government Services: Introduction

 Motivated by these challenges, prior research has examined various dimensions of network resilience across infrastructure supporting (government) digital services.
 For example, Habib \textit{et al.} \cite{habib_formalizing_2025} developed a statistical framework that quantifies Internet dependence using measures of centralization and regionalization across website hosting, DNS resolution, and certificate authority ecosystems, demonstrating their influence on infrastructure resilience.
 From a placement perspective, Kumar \textit{et al.} \cite{kumar_choices_2024} analyzed the organizational types, such as third-party providers or state-owned enterprises, that host government websites across countries.
-Geopolitical factors have also been studied, including the DNS, PKI, and hosting infrastructures supporting Russian government domains \cite{jonker_where_2022}.
+Geopolitical factors have also been studied, including DNS, PKI, and hosting infrastructures supporting Russian government domains \cite{jonker_where_2022}.
 Work focused specifically on DNS resilience has investigated redundancy in recursive resolution \cite{sommese_assessing_2022} and the availability of authoritative DNS records \cite{houser_comprehensive_2022}.
-Building on these efforts, our work addresses an open gap by assessing the network resilience of authoritative DNS infrastructure itself, the critical gatekeeper for accessing government services, through the lens of three operational phases: infrastructure placement, service configuration, and DNS record dispatch.
+Despite previous studies on DNS resilience, a methodology that comprehensively evaluates the operational resilience of authoritative DNS infrastructure is lacking, as is the application to government services.
+To address the gap, we assess the network resilience of authoritative DNS infrastructure through three operational phases that have not been considered previously: infrastructure placement, service configuration, and DNS record dispatch.